 It is a good idea to accompany your parents for morning and evening walks.
 It will not only make them feel refreshed but would also serve as an opportunity for you to spend some time together.
 Paying attention to diet is equally important.
 Quite often, they are unable to consume much at their age, due to indigestion hence it is important to feed them a nutritious and healthy meal.

-Taking in a nursing attendant is a helpful technique since your parent will enjoy his /her family’s compassion at home and still have an aide around to take care of the health issues.
+Taking in a nursing attendant is a vital aspect of caring for the elderly.
+It is a helpful arrangement since your parent will enjoy his /her family’s compassion at home and still have an aide around to take care of the health issues.
 In case any health condition gets worse, the professional is able to alert the concerned doctor early.

 Falls have been associated with most non-fatal and fatal injuries for elders.
 Falls lead to many physical health problems in an ageing body.
 Some medicines may increase falling risks.
 Keep a check that your parents wear sensible shoes and ensure that your home is well organized at all times.
 The floor should always remain dry.
 Make use of non-slip mats and rugs to avoid any slips.

 Exercising can go a long way in helping your ageing parent remain healthy and fit.
 With a doctor’s approval, let the caregiver supervise the light workouts, physiotherapy, walking or yoga.
 Physical activity will boost mood, organ functionality, and strength.
 It helps minimize the risk of falling with improved flexibility, balance, and coordination.

 Specialists recommend elder proof of your house.
 It is one of the most neglected aspects when it comes to caring for the elderly.
 Some helpful tools are fire alarms, medication management kits, mobility devices, meal delivery services and grab bars.